- En Español

 I’ve been travelling a lot the past few weeks, and while on the plane recently I struck up a conversation with the passenger next to me.
 He was excited to hear that I work for the Whole Grains Council, as his wife had cut out gluten years ago.
 He told me about how they’d struggled to adjust to a grain-free lifestyle, which immediately made me think of a common refrain here at the WGC: “gluten free does not mean grain free.”
 In fact, most grains are entirely gluten free!
 If you, like my fellow passenger’s wife, have avoided all grains due to concerns about gluten, read on to learn more about the other options available to you.

-Gluten, is a protein found naturally in all wheat, barley, and rye.
+Gluten is a protein found naturally in all wheat, barley, and rye.
 About 1-2% of the population is estimated to have Celiac disease, an autoimmune reaction to gluten, and a further 1-6% are thought to be otherwise sensitive to gluten.
-Rising awareness of these conditions have made life easier for those who cannot eat it, but there’s still much confusion surrounding which grains are safe for gluten-free diets, whether some groups of wheat are lower in gluten than others, and even whether a gluten-free diet is healthier for all people, not just those with diagnosed sensitivities.
+Rising awareness of these conditions has made life easier for those who suﬀer from them, but there’s still much confusion surrounding which grains are safe for gluten-free diets, whether some groups of wheat are lower in gluten than others, and even whether a gluten-free diet is healthier for all people, not just those with diagnosed sensitivities.

 For those who have Celiac disease or other gluten sensitivities, the options are not nearly as limited as they may seem!
 Almost all grains are gluten-free by nature.
 From familiar favorites like oats, rice, and corn to more niche options like amaranth and quinoa, gluten-free grains abound.
 Even buckwheat, despite its name, is gluten free!
 (Buckwheat is in fact technically not a grain at all, so individuals with celiac disease, go wild!)
 The rise of delicious, widely-available gluten free options is reﬂected in our Stamped product database– there are currently over 2700 gluten-free products bearing the WGC Stamps!